St. Anger

 St. Anger is the eighth studio album by American heavy metal band Metallica, released on June 5, 2003, through Elektra Records in the United States and Vertigo Records elsewhere.
 It was the last Metallica album released through Elektra and the final collaboration between Metallica and longtime producer Bob Rock, with whom the band had worked since 1990.
 This is also Metallica's only album without an official bassist, as Jason Newsted left the band prior to the recording sessions.
 Rock played in Newsted's place, while Robert Trujillo joined the band following its completion.
 Although he does not play on the album, Trujillo is listed as a member in the liner notes and appears in photos with the band in the album's booklet.

 Recording began in April 2001 but was postponed after rhythm guitarist and vocalist James Hetfield entered rehabilitation for alcoholism and various other addictions, and did not resume until May 2002.
 The recording is the subject of the 2004 documentary film Metallica: Some Kind of Monster.
-St. Anger departed from Metallica's signature style with an alternative metal style, raw production, metallic drum sound, and no guitar solos.
+St. Anger departed from Metallica's signature style with an alternative metal style, raw production, metallic drum sound, and devoid of their usual guitar solos.
 The artwork was created by frequent Metallica collaborator Pushead.

 St. Anger was intended for release on June 10, 2003, but was released five days earlier due to concerns over unlicensed distribution via peer-to-peer file sharing networks.
 Despite mixed reviews, it debuted at the top of sales charts in 14 countries, including the US Billboard 200.
 Metallica spent two years touring to promote the album.
 In 2004, the lead single, "St. Anger", won a Grammy Award for Best Metal Performance.
 St. Anger was certified double platinum by the Recording Industry Association of America (RIAA) for shipping two million copies in the US; it has sold nearly six million copies worldwide.